A Life of Crime vs. The Free Market Part II

 Perhaps word did go round, but only in respects to what a pain the stairs were just to get to a pissy sex den flipping burgers round back.

-These days zombies are just as much, if not more so, portrayed as fast and jumpy rather than simply slow and hunched; these days resemblances to the traits of zombies need apply regardless of whether the zombie quick or slow, bent over or upstanding.
+These days zombies are just as much, if not more so, portrayed as fast and jumpy, instead of simply slow and hunched.

 After all, if the shuffling walks had led to some serious spendthrift at the stalls, I wouldn’t be sat here now writing about living dead comparisons.
 Instead, I’d be living it up very comfortably somewhere on the Costa del Sol.